mongodb/docs/source/includes/facts/fact-disable-tls.rst

+|k8s-op-short| version :ref:`1.15.1 <ent_op-1.15.1>` fixes an issue
+that prevented the |k8s-op-short| upgrade when managing a TLS-enabled Application Datbase whose TLS certificate is stored in an :k8sdocs:`Opaque </concepts/configuration/secret/#opaque-secrets>` secret.

+We recommend that you upgrade to |k8s-op-short| version 1.15.1 or later.

-If you are upgrading to |k8s-op-short| version 1.14.0 or later, you must disable TLS in the :setting:`spec.security.certsSecretPrefix` field, upgrade, and then :ref:`enable TLS <secure-tls>`.
+We strongly advise against upgrading to |k8s-op-short| version 1.14.0 or 1.15.0.